-Explore our foreign language course offerings in American Sign Language, Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, Spanish, which vary per semester as well as campus location.
-Further explore the professional benefits of learning a foreign language, the research indicating the benefits of foreign language acquisition, and how learning a new language is beneficial overall (World Economic Forum).
+Explore our World Language course offerings in American Sign Language, Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, Spanish, which vary per semester as well as campus location.
+Further explore the professional benefits of learning a World Language, the research indicating the benefits of second language acquisition, and how learning a new language is beneficial overall (World Economic Forum).

 "The limits of my language are the limits of my world."

 Ms. Elizabeth "Etta" Tramonti shares her experience about her studies beyond the Community College of Rhode Island after enrolling in Dr. Notarianni-Girard's French courses.
 She currently is applying for her PhD and attributes her continued studies of languages due to Dr. Notarianni's guidance, inspiration, and encouragement.
 She is now "the proud student of seven languages."
 She kindly shares her experience in her own words: "Developing a Love of Exploring Culture & Language.

 Learn the significance of exploring foreign languages in our multilingual and multicultural world by viewing "Lead with Languages" sponsored by ACTFL (The American Council on the Teaching of World Languages.)
 Explore the multitude of foreign language courses offered at the Community College of Rhode Island.

 "If we spoke a different language, we would perceive a somewhat different world" - Ludwig Wittgenstein

 "A wiser, more forward-thinking strategy would be to steadily improve access to as